Part 1 - Overview

 2 The Bar Qualification Rules enable the development of new training programmes for prospective barristers following the approved pathways.
 The focus of these training programmes will be on meeting the Threshold Standard and competences of the Professional Statement.

-4 Appropriate transitional arrangements will be in place to ensure that students will not be adversely affected by changes to the old rules, disproportionately.
+3 Appropriate transitional arrangements were in place to ensure that students were not adversely affected by changes to the old rules, disproportionately.
+The transitional period has now ended.